February half term at Hardwick

-By February half-term we're all ready to get oudoors, breathe in some fresh air and use up some energy.
+By February half term we're all ready to get outdoors, breathe in some fresh air and use up some energy.
 Hardwick Hall opens its doors to visitors once more so there'll be plenty to do both inside and out throughout the week.

 Find our feathered friends